 That’s when you’ll know a really good night’s on the cards.

 Details: Secret Central London Ballroom | From £55

 Bart’s NYE Chicago Speakeasy

-As with all the best vice-riddled speakeasies from the 1930s, knock on Bart’s door this NYE and you’ll find a champagne reception, completely free-flowing booze (including speciality vodka cocktails), live sets from an R&B/soul singer, and complimentary bacon butties at midnight.
+As with all the best vice-riddled speakeasies from the 1930s, knock on Bart’s door this NYE and you’ll find a champagne reception, completely free-flowing booze (including speciality vodka cocktails), live music, and complimentary bacon butties at midnight.

 Details: Bart’s, Chelsea Cloisters, 87 Sloane Avenue, SW3 3DW | From £80